Boorooma

 The exceptional employment performance in Boorooma places it among Australia's strongest labour markets

-Conversely, agriculture, forestry & fishing is underrepresented with only 2.2% of Boorooma's workforce compared to Rest of NSW's 5.3%.
-Employment opportunities locally may be limited as indicated by Census data on working population versus resident population.
-Over the 12 months to September 2025, employment increased by 5.6%, while labour force also increased by 5.6%, leaving unemployment broadly unchanged in Boorooma.
+Boorooma specializes in public administration & safety with an employment share 1.7 times the regional level.
+Agriculture, forestry & fishing is under-represented at 2.2% compared to Rest of NSW's 5.3%.
+Over the year to September 2025, employment increased by 5.6%, while labour force also increased by 5.6%, keeping unemployment flat.
 This contrasts with Rest of NSW where employment fell by 0.5%, labour force contracted by 0.1%, and unemployment rose by 0.4 percentage points.
-State-level data up to 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest total employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Boorooma's employment mix indicates local employment should increase by 6.6% over five years and 13.9% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Boorooma's employment mix suggests local employment should increase by 6.6% over five years and 13.9% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment